RichardJJG/docs/docs/eventing/broker/config-br-defaults.md

     namespace: knative-eventing
 ```

+You can configure Knative Eventing so that when you create a broker, it uses a different type of
-## Changing the default BrokerClass
+broker than the default Knative channel-based broker.
+To configure a different broker type, or *class*, you must modify the
+`eventing.knative.dev/broker.class` annotation and `spec.config` for the broker object.

 ### Changing the default BrokerClass for the cluster

 If you have installed a different Broker, or multiple, you can change the
 default Broker used at the cluster level and by namespace.
 If you for example
-have installed MT Channel Based Broker as well as `YourBroker` and would prefer
+have installed `MTChannelBasedBroker` as well as `YourBroker` and would prefer
-that by default any Broker created uses `YourBroker` you could modify the
+that by default any broker created uses `YourBroker` you could modify the
 `ConfigMap` to look like this:

 ```yaml